wjdenny/wjdenny.github.io/content/@2021silvester_pivotal.md

 ---
 tags:
+  - 🕮
+aliases:
-  - "🕮"
+  - A Pivotal Praxis
-alias: "A Pivotal Praxis"
-draft: false
+draft: true
 ---
 # A Pivotal Praxis